Who doesn’t love an animated film? In the film and animation BFA program, you can bring your own stories to life on the big screen.

 The 2D animation concentrates on traditional forms drawn by hand, a mixture of both traditional and digital, or all digital origination.
 3D animation courses focus on advanced 3D modeling, lighting, texturing, and animating in a 3D space.
 Stop motion focuses on digital technology in support of puppet fundamentals and non-puppet frame-by-frame techniques.Additionally, students can work in experimental forms, animated documentary, and mixed-media storytelling.
 While students focus on a particular technique, they are encouraged to explore all methods and approaches.
 The program builds up from foundation drawing and design to full-fledged filmmaking.

 Regardless of the medium, students make films from day one, culminating in a thesis film their final year.
 They learn and create through the entire process, from story, design, and animation to post-production and distribution.
 They will draw, paint, rig, model, texture, light, build, and animate past the edges of their creativity while learning the art and craft of visual storytelling.

 Labs and classrooms are filled with the latest software, technology, sound, and screening options, including TVPaint (2D), Maya (3D), Toon Boom Harmony, Dragonframe (stop-motion), and the entire Adobe Creative Suite.

 Graduates of the film degree are qualified to begin careers in the industry (feature films, television, and games) and create their own independent films and content for the global festival circuit or distribution.
 Students and alumni alike have produced award-winning films and made major contributions to the art, technology, and advancement of animation.
-This option is part of the Film and Animation BFA program.

 Mark Reisch, assistant professor in the School of Film and Animation, and Dan Gabber, digital fabrication specialist, are using their expertise in 3D printing to make a difference during the coronavirus pandemic.